GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 The [Manifest keys][doc-manifest] article contains the complete list of default and optional keys.
 For copy-paste-ready code samples, check out the [Manifest examples][doc-manifest-examples].

-### The service worker {: #background_script }
+### The extension service worker {: #background_script }

-A service worker is an event-based script that the browser runs in the background.
+An extension service worker is an event-based script that the browser runs in the background.
 It is often used to process data, coordinate tasks in different parts of an extension, and as an extension's event manager.
 For example, the service worker can listen for and react to events when the extension is first installed, a new tab is created, a new bookmark is added, the extension toolbar icon is clicked, etc.

 A service worker can access all the [Extension APIs][api-ref], but as a type of [Worker][mdn-worker] it can't use the typical DOM APIs that a document's global Window object provides.
 It also runs in its own environment, so it cannot directly modify a web page's content.